 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

 In a city with a history as rich as Philadelphia’s, there are lots of stories about ghosts, spirits, and frighteningly eerie experiences.
 Furniture moves on its own, doors slam when no one else is home, and there are unmistakable cries at night.
-From an historic prison to the rooms of Independence Hall and covered bridges to the burial grounds of famous residents, there are lots of haunted places in Philadelphia to explore.
+From an historic prison to the rooms of Independence Hall and covered bridges to the graves of famous residents, there are lots of haunted places in Philadelphia to explore.